-In his book, Haughk gives practical suggestions on dealing with antagonists in two successive encounters.
-Some of the author's key suggestions are:
+In Antagonists in the Church, Haughk gives practical suggestions on dealing with antagonists in two successive encounters.
+This book, by the way, is a must for any leader's library.
+Some of Haughk's key suggestions are:

 Choose the place and the time